TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/python/index.md/index.md

     line += str(i)
 ```

-If the number is divisible by 3, as explained above, we add the word “Fizz” to
+If the number is divisible by 3, as explained above, we add the word "Fizz" to
 the empty string.
-If it's divisible by 5, we add the word “Buzz”.
+If it's divisible by 5, we add the word "Buzz".
 Notice the
 efficiency here.
-We don't need and because by simply adding “Buzz”, we meet the
+We don't need and because by simply adding "Buzz", we meet the
 requirement for the case where the number is divisible by 3 and 5, or just 5.
 Then we add i to the empty string if the string is still empty.